 My job requires that I fly pretty frequently.
 Over the past few years, the airline I use most often has adopted the practice of sending me a survey following every flight.
 The email with the survey invite usually says something about how much they value my opinion.

 The term “employee experience” is kind of a misnomer, isn’t it?
 It implies something singular—a walled-off experience that each individual employee goes through on their own.
 In actuality, the employee experience is much bigger than that.
 The average employee will interact with countless people and departments over the course of their lifecycle at your company, and each of those interactions feeds into their overall experience.
 But we don’t tend to think of it that way.
-Today, many HR departments try to boil the employee experience down to a series of boxes on a checklist, especially when it comes to onboarding.
-Ticking off each box is viewed as something that just has to be done, with no one really stopping to think about why it has to be done—or whether it could be done better.

 A well-executed employee survey can be a powerful tool to improve engagement and performance in any organization.
 At the same time, a poorly executed survey can actually create confusion and disillusionment that negatively impacts these same outcomes.
 As you prepare for your next survey, take care to avoid these mistakes to ensure you make a positive impact instead of an unintended negative one.